PaulVoege/SensorSpacing/readme.md

 ```
 python replay_with_sensors.py -cfg /media/labuser/Data/Myscripts/configparams/T1_1.ini -o "T1_1"
 ```
--o is output folder name
+- o is output folder name
--skip 44 can be used to skip, for example, 44 spacing instances.
+- skip 44 can be used to skip, for example, 44 spacing instances.
 Useful when the simulator crashes midway through.

 ## Inference
 The following command will run a single spacing instance through a specified detector model, and display the mAP performance for each threshold.